 1952: The sixth Winter Olympic Games open in Oslo, Norway.

-1971: Richard Nixon installs secret taping system in the White House.
+1971: Richard Nixon installs a secret taping system in the White House.

-1973: David Bowie collapsed on stage during a concert at Radio City Music Hall in New York City.
-On the same day, Muhammad Ali beats British heavyweight boxing champion Joe Bugner by unanimous points decision in Las Vegas.
+1973: David Bowie collapses on stage during a concert at Radio City Music Hall in New York City.
+On the same day, Muhammad Ali beats British heavyweight Joe Bugner by unanimous points decision in Las Vegas.

 1975: Death of writer P G Wodehouse aged 93.